Amebis/eduVPN/doc/Development.md

       - Code tools
          - Git for Windows (if not installed by other means)
       - Compilers, build tools, and runtimes
-         - MSVC v143 ARM64, ARM64EC and x64/x86 build tools
+         - MSVC v143 ARM64, ARM64EC and x64/x86 build tools (Latest)
+         - MSVC v143 ARM64, ARM64EC and x64/x86 Spectre-mitigated libs (Latest)
-         - Python (required by openvpn submodule)
+         - Python 3 (required by openvpn submodule)
       - SDKs, libraries, and frameworks
          - Windows 11 SDK
 2. Install [vcpkg](https://vcpkg.io/).
 Bootstrap it and run `vcpkg integrate install` to integrate it into MSBuild/Visual Studio.
 3. Clone the eduVPN project source code _including_ sub-modules from the [eduVPN GitHub repository](https://github.com/Amebis/eduVPN) using `git clone --recurse-submodules https://github.com/Amebis/eduVPN.git eduVPN` command.
 4. Install .NET Framework 3.5.x: can be installed from _Control Panel_ » _Programs and Features_ » _Turn Windows features on or off_ (required by WiX Toolset).
-5. Install [WiX Toolset 3.14.0.5722 or later](https://wixtoolset.org/releases/v3-14-0-5722/) (required for MSI and EXE installer packaging).
+5. Install [WiX Toolset 3.14.0.5722 or compatible](https://wixtoolset.org/docs/wix3/#development-builds) (required for MSI and EXE installer packaging).

 ### Code Signing